Critical thinking skills: 7 steps for the workplace

 • At first glance, how do I think we can solve this problem?

-A big part of developing your critical thinking skills is learning how to come to unbiased conclusions.
+A big part of developing your critical thinking skills is learning to reach unbiased conclusions.
 In order to do that, you first need to acknowledge the biases that you currently have.
-Does someone on your team think they know the answer?
-Are you making assumptions that aren’t necessarily true?
 Identifying these details helps you later on in the process.

 2. Gather relevant information

-At this point, you likely have a general idea of the problem—but in order to come up with the best solution, you need to dig deeper.
+At this point, you likely have a general idea of the problem, but to come up with the best solution, you need to dig deeper.

 3. Analyze and evaluate data

-Just as it’s important to gather a variety of information, it is also important to determine how relevant the different information sources are.
-After all, just because there is data doesn’t mean it’s relevant.
+Just as it's important to gather a variety of information, it is also important to determine how relevant each information source is.
+After all, just because there is data doesn't mean it's relevant.

-Once you’ve gathered all of the information, sift through the noise and identify what information is relevant and what information isn’t.
-Synthesizing all of this information and establishing significance helps you weigh different data sources and come to the best conclusion later on in the critical thinking process.
+Once you've gathered all the information, sift through the noise to identify what's relevant and what isn't.
+Synthesizing all this information and establishing significance helps you weigh different data sources and reach the best conclusion later in the critical thinking process.

 To determine data relevance, ask yourself: